Notice: To display this embed please allow the use of Functional Cookies in Cookie Preferences.

 Shortly after the suit was filed, Nintendo reportedly stopped charging for repair of drifting Joy-Cons and began refunding those who had already paid for a fix, although it did not acknowledge an actual fault with Switch controllers.

-The Joy-Con lawsuit was amended in September 2019 to include the Switch Lite, and in March of this year a US District Judge Thomas S. Zilly approved Nintendo’s move to compel arbitration, but also rejected the platform holder’s bid to dismiss the case.
+The Joy-Con lawsuit was amended in September 2019 to include the Switch Lite, and in March of this year US District Judge Thomas S. Zilly approved Nintendo’s move to compel arbitration, but also rejected the platform holder’s bid to dismiss the case.

 Instead, Zilly opted to pause the proposed class action pending the outcome of the arbitration.